BalajiPavan/PDS_Project/README.md

 - ### train_model class

->It contains two method which train the model and predict the result by giving the various values. train method: It read the dataset for training the model from a csv file and build a model using Logistic Regression.
+>It contains two method which train the model and predict the result by giving the various values. train method: It read the dataset for training the model from a csv file and build a model using Logistic Regression and decision Tree.
 It uses different 7 values for training the model. test method: It predict the personality of a person by passing an array of values that contains gender, age and other 5 personality characteristics.

 - ### main method